-This “sneak peek” of the CABD web tool invites users to explore barrier and hydrographic data directly through their browser – no extra software required.
-Currently, data is available for eight pilot regions across the country, and additional data is scheduled for release on a monthly basis until national coverage is complete in summer 2022.
+The launch of the CABD web tool invites users to explore barrier and hydrographic data directly through their browser – no extra software required.
+Currently, data is available for Alberta, Atlantic Canada (NB, NL, NS, PEI), and seven additional regions across the country, and additional data is scheduled for release on a monthly basis until national coverage is complete in summer 2022.

 The Canadian Aquatic Barriers Database is a multi-year project that is supported partially by financial contributions from Fisheries and Oceans Canada and the RBC Foundation.